-Allen Lynch leads the Real Estate group’s Seniors Housing and Care team.
-He represents capital providers and developers in several asset classes and operators of seniors housing and care communities.
+Allen Lynch leads the General Real Estate and Transactional team and the Seniors Housing and Care team.
+He represents investors, developers, operators and asset managers in several real estate asset classes, especially seniors housing and care and multi-family housing.

 For developers of New England properties, I provide site acquisition, entitlement, due diligence, condominium formation and closing services.
-For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. As a representative example, I provided many of these services to Archstone in the complex development of Archstone Boston Common, a large mixed-used project and the first of its kind in the city in more than 20 years.
+For domestic and international capital providers, I structure and negotiate joint ventures, conduct legal due diligence, advise on risk mitigation, negotiate and document financings, obtain regulatory approvals and handle acquisitions and dispositions of real property and operating assets throughout the U.S. and most recently in China.